 FINISH ALASKA ESSAYS- No check.
 I did, however, make solid progress on a final and unexpected revision.

-FINISH LIGHT AND SHADOW TWEAKS/READ THROUGH and SEND TO BEAT READER(S) CHECK!
+FINISH LIGHT AND SHADOW TWEAKS/READ THROUGH and SEND TO BETA READER(S) CHECK!
 At least I got one.

 FINISH DAUGHTER of FORTUNE REWRITE: One could say the saga continues.